teslim001328/sumquiz-flutter/blueprint.md

 ## Overview

-SumQuiz is a mobile application that uses AI to generate summaries, quizzes, and flashcards from user-provided text.
-It also includes a spaced repetition system to help users learn and retain information.
+SumQuiz is a cross-platform application (mobile, web, and desktop) that uses AI to generate summaries, quizzes, and flashcards from user-provided text.
+It includes a spaced repetition system to help users learn and retain information.

 ## Features